 Employee demotions occur when an employee is reassigned or voluntarily requests a transfer to a position in a lower pay grade.
-If an employee was promoted and subsequently returned to the original (lower) job, his/her pay rate is adjusted to the pay rate that would apply if the promotion had not occurred.
-The employee's pay rate normally would be reduced to be consistent with the rates of pay of other incumbents in the new job who possess similar skills and tenure.
+The employee's pay rate will be reduced to be consistent with the rates of pay of other incumbents in the new job who possess similar skills and tenure.
+In essence, the employee's salary will be re-established based on the grade of their new position.
+However, if an employee was promoted and subsequently return to the original (lower) job, his/her pay rate is adjusted to the pay rate that would apply if the promotion had not occurred.